c-radicallis/Susp_Analysis/README.md

 # Mountain Bike Suspension Analysis

-_Disclaimer: I'll correct and improve this README when i have the mental the space to do so.
+_Disclaimer: I'll correct and improve this README when i have the mental the space and energy to do so.
 This is just a provisory README writen by chatGPT with sparse information i provided it._

 This repository contains tools and data for analyzing mountain bike suspension kinematics and dynamics.
 It is designed to work with arbitrary spring and damper curves, providing a flexible solution for evaluating suspension performance.